jordan52/trickykegstands/src/site/todayILearned.md

 ### Today I Learned

 For the most part, each paragraph is something I wrote down at some point throughout the day.
-If the idea goes on for longer than a paragraph I might title that section.
+If the idea goes on for longer than a paragraph I might title that section and end it with a **done**.
 Or, not.
 Who knows.

+#### 2013 02 16

+I finally shut down an EC2 instance that was always on and underutilized.
+Look at me, being all frugal and whatnot.

+Regarding "What'd I Say" on the 2004 soundtrack for "Ray!"
+I love how the instrumentation slowly falls into place rhythm-wise.
+The band is like, "Whatever...
+We'll hit a couple things here and there until he gets a groove going."
+They get it together just in time for Ray Charles to miss the mic when the words start.
+The whole intro is somehow both wrecked and perfect.
+"Roller, baby..."
+I can't find much information on this particular recording.
+IMDB says it is courtesy of Atlantic Records but it says nothing about where or when it was recorded.
+I'd link to the song but I can't find one for you.

+Wait for a sunny day and find a kitchen who's sink is under a nicely lit window.
+Thaw frozen blueberries in a stainless steel bowl.
+Eat the blueberries but leave the juice.
+Rinse that bowl under a stream of water and watch closely.
+Wait for the instant where the purple juice turns blue.
+That's my favorite color.
+A white bowl works, too.
+But, it has to be stainless steel to be my favorite.

 #### 2013 02 15